 DAY 3: Amsterdam - Berlin

 Today you continue your Europe tour into Germany.
 The city of Berlin has a positive energy which bursts in every direction.
 There is an eclectic mix of different music styles and street art - a stark opposite of the lifestyle which was reflected in times when the city was divided into East and West during the Cold War.
 Although there are constant reminders of the oppression suffered by the German people who were contained within the walls of the city, the modern day version is practically the opposite of this.
-If you have time before dinner, take a short wander to the river and check out the highly decorated, Berlin Wall.
-Tomorrow you will have plenty of time to explore the historical aspects of the city, but for now...kick your heels up and relish in the freedom of the night!
-The bars and clubs are calling your name!
+If you have time before dinner take a short walk to the river and check out the Berlin Wall.
+Tomorrow you will have plenty of time to explore the city in depth.

 DAY 4: Berlin

-Today, you will be introduced to Berlin on a locally guided walking tour of the city - visiting such poignant locations as the Brandenburg Gate, the Reichstag, Memorial to the Murdered Jews of Europe, the Site of Hitler’s Former Bunker, Luftwaffe HQ, 17th June Street, The Berlin Wall, The Former SS Headquarters, and Checkpoint Charlie.
+Today you will be introduced to Berlin on a locally guided walking tour of the city - visiting such poignant locations as the Brandenburg Gate, the Reichstag, Memorial to the Murdered Jews of Europe, the Site of Hitler’s Former Bunker, Luftwaffe HQ, 17th June Street, The Berlin Wall, The Former SS Headquarters, and Checkpoint Charlie.
 Visitors to Berlin are fascinated with the history surrounding the division of the city in to East and West, and significant locations which featured in news bulletins and TV footage of the day.
-After the walking tour you'll have the rest of the day free to explore the city, or join an optional excursion to Sachsenhausen concentration camp.
+After the walking tour you'll have the afternoon free to explore the city, or join an optional excursion to Sachsenhausen concentration camp.

 DAY 5: Dresden - Prague